albyrika/computational-intelligence/report.md

  ```

 ### 6/11/23
- - working on nim game, first need to understand
+ - working on nim game, first need to understand how it works

+### 7/11/23
+ - added a tweak to last hallowen cahllenge solution
+ - works by picking a minimum number of good sets